 Add something highly flavoured to the dough: for instance 50 g grated sharp cheese, or the drained contents of a tin of anchovies chopped up small, or a few tablespoonfuls of pesto; anything that goes with potatoes.
 The dough is so bland that you have lots of scope for experiment.

 Put a dessertspoonful of the dough at a time on the baking sheet.
 The most convenient way to do this is with two spoons, one to scoop up the dough and one to push it onto the paper.
 Leave about a centimeter between the blobs because they will rise.
 You can put the dough in a pastry bag and pipe it into nifty shapes, but I don't usually do that because it's a lot of work already and they'll taste just as good.

-Bake about 15 minutes on high heat, then another 15-20 minutes at 175 degrees (your oven may take longer than mine), until the choux are golden brown and smell delicious.
+Bake about 15 minutes on high heat, then another 15-20 minutes at 175 degrees (your oven may take longer than mine), until the choux are golden brown and somewhat crispy and smell delicious.